 The University's objects, powers and framework of governance are set out in the Charter and supporting statutes and ordinances, which are published annually in the Statutes, Ordinances, Regulations and Official Record.
 Please visit A brief history for more information on the history of the University and for access to a historical timeline.

 The University is regulated by the Charter, statutes, ordinances and regulations.
-The Charter and statutes may be amended following a proposal by Council, but only with the consent of the Privy Council.
-Ordinances and regulations may be made or amended by Council.
+The Charter and statutes may be amended following a proposal by the Board of Trusteees (formerly Council), but only with the consent of the Privy Council.
+Ordinances and regulations may be made or amended by the Board.